Vincenzobean/Family_Predictor/README.md

 - Update the `Dockerfile` `CMD` to run the script instead of Jupyter for automated pipelines.

 ## Selenium / Browser notes
-The provided `Dockerfile` includes Chromium and `chromium-driver` so Selenium-based scraping should work.
-If you use a different browser or need a specific driver version, update the Dockerfile accordingly.
+The program uses Chromium and `chromium-driver` so Selenium-based scraping should work.
+If you use a different browser or need a specific driver version, update accordingly.

 # Family Owned & Operated Predictor